 Promoting active, vibrant Indigenous communities, where local sport, recreation, arts and leadership experiences inspire youth to become positive leaders.

-We work in 5 different ways.
+The Alberta’s Future Leaders Program works in 5 different ways.

 - Intensive mentor training